giovannytorresadrovet/permisoria_web/project-docs/sprints/sprint_3.1.md

    * Verify keyboard navigation flows, especially for modal interactions

 4. **Next Steps:**
-   * Schedule API integration review to ensure alignment between frontend expectations and backend capabilities
+   * Complete the Business Owner Verification Wizard implementation in Sprint 3.1
-   * Finalize the Business Owner detail page with all remaining functionality
+   * Enhance the integration between verification status changes and UI elements
-   * Begin planning for the Verification Wizard implementation (Sprint 3.1)
+   * Plan for additional features like batch operations in future sprints